lananovikova10/howtoberlin/sequence-of-steps.md

     TAX & STKL --> HR1[Send scan of Tax ID and Tax Class to HR] REG & IBAN --> SCH[Get Schufa, credit history document.
 Makes sense to get it for free via paid ImmobilienScout24.de subscription <br/>Almost always it's required to be allowed for a viewing, <br/>and it's part of document list when applying for a contract]
-    ACC -.-> MSFE[Ask landlord for `Mietschuldenfreiheitserklärung des Vorvermieters`] SCH -.-> PERM[Sign a contract for permanent accomodatior, the best case: unlimited] IBAN --> PERM
+    ACC -.-> MSFE[Ask landlord for `Mietschuldenfreiheitserklärung des Vorvermieters`] SCH -.-> PERM[Sign a contract for permanent accomodation, the best case: unlimited] IBAN --> PERM
     MSFE -.-> |Usually, new landlord wants to know, whether you don't have any debts to previous landlord|PERM PERM & CAL --> I[Inform PrimeMovers to deliver your stuff]